 - 3 medium, firm green tomatoes

 - 1/3 cup cornmeal

 - 1/2 cup fine dry bread crumbs

-- 1/4 cup peanut oil or other vegetable oil
+- 1/4 cup peanut oil or extra virgin olive oil

-1 Cut unpeeled tomatoes into 1/2 inch slices.
+1 Slice and salt green tomatoes: Cut unpeeled tomatoes into 1/2 inch slices.
 Sprinkle slices with salt.
 Let tomato slices stand for 5 minutes.
-Meanwhile, place in separate shallow bowls: the flour and Cajun seasoning (if using), buttermilk and egg, and bread crumbs and cornmeal.

-2 Heat the peanut oil in a skillet on medium heat.
+3 Dip green tomato slices in flour, egg, then breadcrumbs: Heat the peanut oil in a skillet on medium heat.
 Beat the egg and the buttermilk together.
-Dip tomato slices in the flour-seasoning mix, then buttermilk-egg mixture, then the cornmeal-bread crumb mix.
+Dip the green tomato slices in the flour-seasoning mix, then the buttermilk-egg mixture, then the cornmeal-breadcrumb mix.

 Set the cooked tomatoes on paper towels to drain.
-These are fantastic with a little Tabasco sauce or remoulade.
+These fried green tomatoes are fantastic with a little Tabasco sauce or remoulade.